TryGhost/Ghost/koenig/koenig-lexical/README.md

     }
 }
 ```

+You will also need to use `yarn link` to create a symlink between packages.
+First run `yarn link` in `koenig-lexical`, then run the output within `ghost/core`.
+If you are working with the renderer (Preview within Admin), you will need to also run this link procedure on `kg-lexical-html-renderer`.

 `yarn preview` by itself only serves the library files, it's possible ro run `yarn build --watch` in a separate terminal tab to have auto-rebuild whilst developing.